Hamzanama: Indonesian versions

 The Hikayat Amir Hamzah is the classical Malay version translated directly from the Persian originally written on traditional paper in old Jawi script.
 Versions are also found in other languages of Indonesia, including Javanese (Serat Menak), Sundanese (Amir Hamjah), Bugis, Balinese and Acehnese.

 Modern translations

 Two English-language translations have been published based on the 1871 Ghalib Lakhnavi and Abdullah Bilgrami version published by Munshi Nawal Kishore press.
 The first is an abridged translation called The Romance Tradition in Urdu by Frances Pritchett of Columbia University.
 It is available in an expanded version on the website of the translator.
 In 2008 Musharraf Ali Farooqi, a Pakistani-Canadian author, translated the Lakhnavi/Bilgrami version into English as The Adventures of Amir Hamza: Lord of the Auspicious Planetary Conjunction.
 He took seven years to translate this thousand-page adventure, producing a very close translation, without abridging the ornate passages.

 A Pakistani author, Maqbool Jahangir, wrote Dastan-e-Amir Hamza for children in the Urdu language.
 His version contains 10 volumes and was published by Ferozsons (also Ferozsons Publishers).

-More recently, fantasy author Haala Humayun has undertaken a new English retelling of the epic under the series title The Legend of Tilsim Hoshruba.
-The series is planned as a ten-volume work.
-The first volume was released in 2024, followed by the second in 2025, and the third in 2025, with further installments in progress.